linode/docs/docs/guides/web-servers/java/java-web-server/index.md

 ### Considering jwebserver Limitations

 The web server included with Java 18 provides a simple activation server that developers can use to serve static files.
 These files must all appear in a single directory, but this isn’t a problem for the web server’s intended purpose.
 As described in JEP408, the purpose is to develop a minimal web server that a developer can interact with using an API that allows customization.
 The `jwebserver` doesn’t replace commercial-grade web servers, such as Jetty, Netty, and Grizzly.
 Nor production-grade web servers, such as Apache Tomcat, Apache httpd, and NGINX.
-It does provide a functional option that obviates developers having to install and configure full-fledged web servers so they can get to work.
+It does provide a functional option that allows developers to avoid installing and configuring full-fledged web servers just so they can get to work.
 The web server itself doesn’t provide security features, such as authentication, access control, or encryption.
 The idea here is to save time developing a full-fledged server.
 This allows the developer to perform testing, debugging, and development without a lot of effort.

 ## How to Make a Server in Java